 When facing a difficult situation or an obstacle that causes feelings of stress, we find comfort and solace in food.
 How many times have you heard the term “comfort food”?
 Temporarily, emotional eating fulfills that discomfort.
-But what follows later on are feelings of guilt and shame.
-And subsequently, those newly-added feelings and emotions of guilt and shame are now the new triggers that will have you going right back to emotional eating.
+But what follows, later on, are feelings of guilt and shame.
+Subsequently, those newly-added feelings and emotions of guilt and shame are now the new triggers that will have you going right back to emotional eating.
 This is the emotional eating cycle.

-It doesn’t take much to put you into this cycle of emotional eating either.
+It doesn’t take much to put you into this cycle of emotional eating.
 Stressful events from work, relationships, school, parenting, illnesses, media, pandemics, financial pressure, and health issues all can trigger those emotions and create that cyclical loop of emotional eating.
-Just remember: emotional eating doesn’t fix emotional issues, it usually makes them worse.
+Just remember that emotional eating doesn’t fix emotional issues, but in actuality, it usually makes them worse.

 Does Stress Affect Your Appetite?

-So we know that emotions can affect the way in which we eat.
+Emotions can affect the way in which we eat.
 And we know emotions and stress are interconnected.
 How much does stress affect our appetite?
-Depending on who you are, the result can be different.
-For some individuals, stress can cause people to become emotional eaters (we detailed that process in the section above).
+Depending on who you are, the results can be different.
+For some individuals, stress can cause people to become emotional eaters.

 But for others, stress can cause individuals to completely ignore those hunger cues, which can cause them to withhold from eating for long periods.
-Whereas the one individual overeats when they feel stress, others are so attuned and fixated on the stressful state that they tune out those cues.
-Both can become dangerous scenarios for your health.
+When one individual overeats due to stress, other people may be so in tune and fixated on the stressful state that they tune out those cues.
+Both of these scenarios can be dangerous for your health.